vijtad/Ionic-2-using-sebm-google-map/README.md

-This ia an example of Ionic 2 using Sebm directive.
+This ia an example of Ionic 2 using Sebm directive and Angular 2.

 It implements following features :-